somnathbarole/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-13](figure/unnamed-chunk-13-1.png)

 Yes there are differeces in the activity patterns for the weekdays & weekends.
-From the plots we can see that for weekdays there is single high peak that depicts highest steps in that paerticular time interval and other peaks has comparatively low values.
+From the plots we can see that for weekdays there is single high peak that depicts highest steps in that perticular time interval and other peaks has comparatively low values.

-However for the weekdyas we see that magnitue of peak is reduced and other peaks in the plot have comparable values with respect to each other; roughly looks somehow uniformity in the number of steps.
+However for the weekdyas we see that magnitue of peak is reduced and allmost all the peaks in the plot have comparable values with respect to each other; roughly seems to have somewhat uniformity in the number of steps.